 Delicious bulbs you have here, lady, the squirrels say.
 We like them spicy.

 Every fall I say this year will be different.
 This year I mean it, thanks to my new anti-squirrel artillery: Tommies.

-Above: Unlike most crocuses, crocus tommasinianus, aka Tommies, contain a bitter-tasting alkaloid that repels squirrels (pardon me for a moment while I step away from the computer to shake my fist at them).
-Image by Greenwalks, via Flickr.
+Above: Unlike most crocuses, Crocus tommasinianus, aka Tommies, contain a bitter-tasting alkaloid that repels squirrels (pardon me for a moment while I step away from the computer to shake my fist at them).
+Photograph by L. B. Tettenborn via Wikimedia.

 Squirrel-resistant Crocus Tommasinianus also is available from White Flower Farm, where 50 bulbs are $9.95.

 N.B.
 This is an update of a post that was originally published on August 28, 2012.